mil06/gcp-mdp-demo/README.md

 #### Local Setup

+To send messages to our Subscriber, we'll need a Publisher.
+I've set up a python web service that acts as a Publisher.
+Once we complete the local setup and activate the Publisher we can send messages via the Publisher to our Topic.

 Note: My local machine is a Mac so instructions may vary for other OSs.

 You'll want to get the latest version of Cloud SDK for your machine.
 These set of tools helps you manage resources and applications hosted on GCP.